University of South Carolina

 Columbia, SC 29208 (USA)

-This handbook will be published by Wiley Blackwell in the series, Handbooks in Criminology and Criminal Justice, series editor Charles F. Wellford, University of Maryland, College Park.
+This handbook will be published by Wiley in the series, Handbooks in Criminology and Criminal Justice, series editor Charles F. Wellford, University of Maryland, College Park.